 Translational Research Advisory Committee (TRAC) (POL014)

-It outlines the missions and tasks of the Translational Research Advisory Committee and the interaction with the translational research team at the EORTC Headquarters.
+It outlines the missions and tasks of the Translational Research Advisory Committee (TRAC) and the interaction with the EORTC Headquarters (HQ).

 Protocol Development Process, Selection and Approval Procedures for EORTC Studies (POL016)

 It describes the protocol development process and the selection and approval procedures for EORTC studies, focuses on the role of the different EORTC committees in the study selection and development, on the criteria used at different milestones, and on the process for submitting study proposals to EORTC and developing them into full protocols.

 Describes the principles for investigational site participation to EORTC studies.

 Developing EORTC Guidelines, Expert Opinions, and the use of EORTC Results in Promotional Material on Cancer Care (POL019)